Description

 BI 234.
 Microbiology.
 5 Credits.

-Lecture, recitation, and laboratory cover: bacterial identification, morphology, metabolism and genetics; bacterial, viral, and parasitic relationships with human health and disease; and basic immunology.
-Laboratory stresses aseptic technique, bacterial identification and physiology using a variety of media, culturing techniques, and staining techniques.
-Recommend BI 231.
-Prerequisites: BI 112 or (BI 211 and BI 212) and their prerequisite requirements.
+Covers the relationships of bacteria, viruses, and other microbes to human health and disease, basic immunology, microbial genetics, morphology, metabolism, and bacterial identification.
+Stresses, in the laboratory, aseptic technique, bacterial identification and physiology using a variety of media, culturing techniques, and staining techniques.
+Recommended: prior completion of BI 231.
+Prerequisites: BI 112 or BI 221Z or (BI 211 and BI 212).
 Audit available.

 BI 241.
 Pathophysiology.
 4 Credits.